estuary/flow/site/docs/concepts/flowctl.md

    You can also find the source files on GitHub [here](https://go.estuary.dev/flowctl).

-   flowctl isn't currently available for Windows.
-   For Windows users, we recommend running the Linux version inside [WSL](https://learn.microsoft.com/en-us/windows/wsl/), or using a remote development environment.

 2. To connect to your Flow account and start a session, [use an authentication token](../reference/authentication.md#authenticating-flow-using-the-cli) from the web app.